Attention WCOS Members:

 1. You must come in one solid color and bear your ranks visibly on any WCoS field, class or at any event.

 2. The armor requirements: (You MUST wear) helmet, gloves, long sleeves, long pants and groin protection (men).
-Optional armor: body, forearms, tari, shins and knees.
-Steel requirements require every item listed above plus a steel Gorget
+Optional armor: body, bracers (forearms), tare, lower legs.
+Steel combat requires every item listed above plus a gorget, steel gauntlets and a steel helm when indicated in the steel rank requirements.

 3. A Kaiden must approve weapons of all types prior to their first use in combat.

 4. Wood swords in make, must in length be an exact replica of a (steel) sword within your possession or one you wish to obtain.
-Beginners and those that train, but do not yet own steel must use the boken they are trained with or provided by a Kaiden.
+Beginners and those that train, but do not yet own steel, must use the bokken they are trained with or provided by a Kaiden.

-6. Combat rules: All shots are open (except the base of the neck/back of the head-face thrust-hand strike), even back attacks.
-The lightest head strike is a kill (let the opponent that received the strike call it).
-Full speed, full contact - okay, control when possible. ("Control" -is not using excessive force or striking in unarmored areas and being aware of the possibility for injury).
+5. Combat rules: All shots are open (except the base of the neck/back of the head), even back attacks.
+Full speed, full contact is okay, control when possible. ("Control" -is not using excessive force or striking in unarmored areas and being aware of the possibility for injury).
 Do not act with gross negligence to the possibility of serious injury.

 8. Red Ropes and above can strike to the hands and begin fighting with steel, once trained to do so.

-9. Silver Chains and above may thrust to the faceguard once trained to do so.
+9. Crimson Chains and above may thrust to the face once trained to do so.

 12. Address people by name title if they have one.
-Teacher, sensei, etc. or their sword name.
+Kaiden, Honorary Kaiden, teacher, sensei, etc. or their sword name.

 13. Never throw your sword.